 This makes dollar-backed securities (e.g., US Treasury bonds) more attractive.
 Countries tend to buy these dollar-backed bonds to increase the credibility of their own money supplies.
 The sales of these bonds fund our needs and lifestyle.

-How likely is it that the US dollar will lose its status as the world reserve currency?
+How likely is the dollar to lose its world reserve currency status?

 According to the Federal Reserve, the dollar is used in 40% of global trade transactions.
 When it comes to global cross-border transactions, the dollar dominates, being used around 80% of the time.